-As demonstrated in Table 1211 above, the evaluations program and compliance program are the two biggest regulatory outputs whose costs are recovered through the cost recovery levy.
+As demonstrated in Table 13 above, the evaluations program and compliance program are the two biggest regulatory outputs whose costs are recovered through the cost recovery levy, as these 2 programs are responsible for compliance monitoring and enforcement, post-market evaluation of chemicals, pre-introduction reports and post-introduction declarations.
 The information provided below demonstrates the link between risk and regulatory effort for these key regulatory outputs.
 This reflects the post-market nature of the Scheme's design.